Hobart the Capital of

 short walks.

-are memorial views towards the north along Friendly
+views towards the north along Friendly Beaches across

-Beaches across to Butler's Point and then south across
+to Butler's Point and then south across to Carp Bay

-to Carp Bay onto Sleepy and Wineglass Bays.
-Straight
+onto Sleepy and Wineglass Bays.
+Straight out at sea

-out at sea are 'The Nuggets' being the residence to
+are 'The Nuggets' being the residence to many migrating

-Cape Tourville road is unsealed but is suitable for
+Road.
+(The 7km Cape Tourville road is unsealed but is

-barbecue facilities 7.5km away at Ranger Creek and Honeymoon
+and electric barbecue facilities 7.5km away at Ranger

 The